Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Identification

 \begin{remark} A leading alternative setup for measurement error in the intergenerational mobility literature is life-cycle measurement error (see \citet{jenkins-1987,haider-solon-2006} as well as \citet{vogel-2006,black-devereux-2011,nybom-stuhler-2016,an-wang-xiao-2020} for additional related discussion).
 Here, a typical setup would impose that

-where $a_Y$ and $a_T$ denote particular ages where child's income and parents' income could be observed.
+where $a_Y$ and $a_T$ denote particular ages at which child's income and parents' income could be observed.
 This modification to \Cref{ass:me} allows for things like income at younger ages to be systematically lower than permanent income and for the distribution of the measurement error to change at different ages.
 This sort of model is also consistent with the common finding that estimates of intergenerational mobility tend to be higher when child's income is observed when they are relatively young.
-We discuss how to adapt our arguments to the case of life-cycle measurement error in detail in \Cref{app:life-cycle-measurement-error}.
+We discuss how to adapt our arguments to the case of life-cycle measurement error in detail in \Cref{app:life-cycle-measurement-error} in the Supplementary Appendix.
 One of the conditions that is often invoked in the life-cycle measurement error literature is that there exist known ages, typically thought to be starting in the early thirties and perhaps lasting until the late forties (\citet{haider-solon-2006,nybom-stuhler-2016}), when $\lambda^Y_{a_Y}=1$ and $\lambda^T_{a_T}=1$.
-Thus, even in the presence of life-cycle measurement error, one simple way to get back to the case with classical measurement error is to only use observations from prime age children and parents.\footnote{This strategy might not always be available, but, especially for applications like ours that use NLSY data where there is little variation in child's age, this approach may be reasonable.} \end{remark}
+Thus, even in the presence of life-cycle measurement error, one simple way to get back to the case with classical measurement error is to use observations from prime-age children and parents only---this is the approach that we take in the application.\footnote{This strategy might not always be available, but, especially for applications like ours that use NLSY data where there is little variation in child's age, this is a viable approach.} \end{remark}